How to make a Gift any Property in Pakistan (Karachi)

-How to Make a Gift in Pakistan: Complete Legal Guide
+How to Make a Gift in Pakistan (Karachi) Complete Legal Guide

 Making a gift in Pakistan is a common and legally recognized method of transferring property or assets without consideration.
 Gifts are frequently made between parents and children, spouses, or close relatives to avoid future disputes and ensure smooth succession.
 However, to be legally valid, a gift must strictly comply with Pakistani law.